open-telemetry/opentelemetry-specification/specification/specification-principles.md

 ### Be General

-The specification needs to be implemented across a wide range of languages, frameworks, ecosystems and communities.
-OpenTelemetry components should be allowed to provide idiomatic experiences to their users.
+The specification needs to be implementable across a wide range of languages, frameworks, ecosystems and communities.
+The specification should allow OpenTelemetry components to provide idiomatic experiences to their users.

 THe Specification should focus on *what* not *how*.
 When describing how, use non-normative language or supplementary guidelines, like this document.